MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm/alm-connection.md

 :::image type="content" source="./media/share-sp.png" alt-text="Screenshot of share panel for a machine":::

 ## Create a connection with a Service Principal
-Once you have share the machine with the application user, we can create the connection.
+Once you have shared the machine with the application user, we can create the connection.
 We need to create the connection as the service principal, therefore we cannot use the Portal.

 ### Request an access token
 First step is to request an access token to interact with Power Platform API using this [documentation](/power-platform/admin/programmability-authentication-v2#step-5-request-an-access-token).

+### Get the group id of the machine or group.
+To be able to create the connection, we need to get the group id associated with our machine or machine group.

+- If it is a group, you can go to **Monitor** > **Machines** > **Machine groups** and click on the group.
+You can then get the group id from the url.
+- If it is a machine, you will need to go to **Data** > **Tables** > **All** > **Flow Machine  Group**.
+Search for your machine in the list and display the column **Flow Machine Group**, it will be the group id associated with your machine.

 ### Create a connection using your Service Principal.
 To create a connection, you need to send an HTTP PUT to PowerApps API to create the connection, using the access token that we obtain earlier.